fordpic/code-everyday/log.md

 Thoughts: I spent today looking into animations in React & how I could leverage them in my personal website.
 I've got a solid, working site up now, but I really want it to wow people!
 Sneak peek coming soon...

+Day 26: May 2, 2021

+Today's Progress: Spent the day taking practice exams for the AWS CP exam.

+Thoughts: Today I spent my entire time studying for AWS & trying to push through, as I need to go ahead & take this thing ASAP so I can move on to other things.
+It's going to be a real hard exam, but I'll be ready - stay tuned for good news!